chrisjonesdesign85/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A: The biggest difference in .forEach and .map is  the forEach() method doesn't actually return anything (undefined).
+It just calls a provided function on each element in your array.
+The callback is allowed to mutate the calling array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+A: A function returns a value.
+A method is similar to a function, but is part of a class.
+The term method is used almost exclusively in object-oriented programming.
+A function is something that takes a bunch of inputs and returns one or more value.

 3. What is closure?